I have used StreamYard and Streamlabs, and I can indeed say that both are great at streaming. With lots of free

 StreamYard vs. Streamlabs OBS: Pricing

 StreamYard offers two paid plans.
 The free plan offers to add up to 6 members on the screen, but you can only stream for 20 hours a month.
 It also shows its logo in the live streams.

-To increase the participant limit and eliminate the 20 hours limit, you can consider the $25/mo or $240/yr Basic subscription.
+To increase the participant limit and eliminate the 20 hours limit, consider the $25/mo or $240/yr Basic subscription.

 - Save the first 6 hours of the stream to your account